Inkindi15/taxi24/README.md

 # TAXI 24 REST API

-> What am i  building?
+> What am I  building?

 I am  building an application,that will help the taxi industry in Rwanda to manage their fleet of drivers and allocate drivers to passengers.